 - The parish of Great Raveley was originally in the Registration District of Huntingdon from 1st July 1837.
 Subsequently it became part of the sub-District of Ramsey.
 From 1st April 1997, it has, once again, come directly under Huntingdon.

-- The book is also available from the Huntingdonshire FHS.
+- The book is also available from the Cambridgeshire and Huntingdonshire FHS.

 - Reflea (x cent.),

 - Magna Rauele,